cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 Let's write a configuration to generate the ABIs of the Cartesi Rollups Contracts.

-We will the Solidity compiler and the contract code from the `@cartesi/rollups` package to generate the ABIs as consts.
+We will the Solidity compiler and the contract code from the `@cartesi/rollups` package to generate the ABIs as constants.

 1. [Install the Solidity compiler](https://docs.soliditylang.org/en/latest/installing-solidity.html).